 This small Western Victorian town has a lovely atmosphere, great local community and a very scenic outlook.
 There are plenty of accommodation options including Air BnB, the Coleraine Hotel which also provides bistro meals and breakfast; as well as, a council-owned caravan park.

-Dunkeld is a destination in itself and would have to be the most spectacular town in Western Victoria.
+Dunkeld, Victoria is a destination in itself and would have to be the most spectacular town in Western Victoria.
 Visiting Dunkeld should be on every person’s list of things to do in Victoria.
 Dunkeld is located at the southern end of the Grampians National Park and commonly known as the hub of the Southern Grampians.

 There truly is something in Dunkeld for everyone; the Grampians with kids is a fantastic place to holiday.
 From walking tracks, paths for kids to ride bikes, the local playground, gardens and pool, tennis courts and bowls club.
 Food lovers are always impressed with a great variety of options.
 Art lovers, a visit to Koopmans Dunkeld, Off The Rails and Ros McArthur Art Studio are definitely worth exploring.

 The Dunkeld Arboretum is an absolutely stunning location for visitors and locals.
 A fantastic spot in Dunkeld with kids!
-This hidden gem in the south west Victoria is a place to swim, paddle, walk or run, cycle, or simply wander.
+This hidden gem in South West Victoria is a place to swim, paddle, walk or run, cycle, or simply wander.
 There is a made track around the lake and it is perfect for small children to practice their cycling skills.
 With beautiful mountain views, it is a popular spot for early morning walks to enjoy some spectacular sunrises.